Jeremy Meeks: Filmography

-Writing career
+Book

 Meeks released an autobiographical book titled Model Citizen: The Autobiography of Jeremy Meeks in December 2024.

 Personal life

 Meeks has a child with Melissa Meeks, to whom he was married from 2008 to 2018.

 In June 2017, it was reported that Meeks was in a relationship with Chloe Green, the daughter of British businessman Philip Green.
 Meeks had gone on a trip to Turkey, where the first images of him and Green came out on a yacht.
 On May 29, 2018, Green gave birth to the couple's son.
 In August 2019, it was reported the couple had amicably split and were selling their joint London home.